FreeCAD/FreeCAD_Conda/README.md

 conda-build is a python-package to create packages for the conda-package-manager. conda-build provides some simple commands to package any kind of programms.
 Mainly this is done by a `meta.yaml` file where all dependencies and build-commands are specified.
 For more complex packages there are scripts (`build.sh`, `build.bat`) used to do the installation.
 Maintainer have to simple build and install some sources in a conda-build-environment and conda-build takes care of creating the package.

 ## What is conda-forge?
 conda-forge is the community channel for conda-packages.
 It provides a really big set of packages.
-Many opf the dependencies FreeCAD uses are already provided by conda-forge.
-One goal of FreeCAD_Conda is to get all the dependencies applied to conda-forge.
+All major dependencies of  FreeCAD are available from the conda-forge-channel.

 # HOW TO INSTALL FreeCAD WITH CONDA